Bitcoin credit card

 Tax treatment, DAC8, travel rule and transparency

-Using a Bitcoin credit card is not only a technical decision, but also a tax decision.
+The use of a Bitcoin credit card is not only a technical decision, but also a tax decision.

 In principle, the following applies: